Datil vs Habanero: The Sweeter Florida Cousin

 Habanero

 Starting habaneros from seed requires patience.
-Germination takes 10–21 days at soil temperatures of 80–85°F — a heat mat is not optional, it's essential.
+Germination takes 10–21 days at soil temperatures of 80–85°F - a heat mat is essential, not optional.

-Transplant seedlings outdoors only after nighttime temperatures stay consistently above 55°F. Habaneros are frost-intolerant and will stall in cold soil.
+Transplant seedlings outdoors only after nighttime temperatures stay consistently above 55°F. Habaneros are more temperature-sensitive than jalapeños and won't set fruit reliably if temperatures dip unexpectedly.

 The datil's origin story has been debated for decades.
-One popular theory traces it to Minorcan immigrants who arrived in St. Augustine in 1777, bringing seeds from the Mediterranean.
+One popular theory traces it to Minorcan immigrants who arrived in St.

 The habanero's origins trace to the Yucatan Peninsula of Mexico, where it has been cultivated for centuries.
 Archaeological evidence suggests C. chinense peppers were consumed in the Amazon basin as far back as 8,500 years ago, though the habanero as a distinct cultivar is more closely tied to Mesoamerican and Caribbean agricultural traditions.